-With the rise of artificial intelligence (AI) and similar technologies, the mental health industry is seeing a surge of unregulated apps that claim to help individuals reduce substance use.
-While recovery apps can be a helpful adjunct to professional treatment, they vary in quality, content, and efficacy, and should never be considered an alternative to professional treatment.
+With the rise of artificial intelligence (AI) and similar technologies, there has been a surge of unregulated apps that claim to help individuals reduce substance use and help with recovery.
+While recovery apps can be a helpful tool alongside professional treatment, the variance in quality and their unproven efficacy means they should not be considered an alternative to professional treatment.

 What are substance use reduction apps?

-Some of these apps and other digital therapeutics – such as virtual reality and video games – have approval from the Food and Drug Administration (FDA).
-Though professionals urge patients to use these tools in combination with therapy for the best outcomes, they are stand-alone programs for some people.
-This makes the lack of oversight and regulation for many of these health tools especially concerning.
+Some of these apps and other digital therapeutic services, such as virtual reality and video games, have approval from the Food and Drug Administration (FDA).
+[2] Though professionals urge patients to use these tools in combination with therapy for the best outcomes, many use them on their own without professional intervention.
+This makes the lack of oversight and regulation for many of these health tools a cause for concern.

 Benefits of substance use reduction apps

-• Tips on how to manage cravings, urges, and difficult thoughts and feelings.
+- Tips for managing cravings, urges, and difficult thoughts and feelings.

-Many mobile health apps advertised in public marketplaces have a strong focus on profitability, leading them to promote products and incorporate ads that will make them money.
-This can understandably be misleading, especially if the apps are offered to users for free or at a low cost.
+Many mobile health apps advertised in public marketplaces have a focus on profitability, leading them to promote products and incorporate ads that can distract from recovery efforts.
+This can understandably be misleading, especially if the apps are offered to users for free or at a low cost.[1]

 Some of the potential concerns and risks for recovery app use include: